Dislocation-mediated short-range order evolution during thermomechanical processing

 While eq.~\ref{eq:js} can be used to compare two SRO states, it is often also desirable to quantify the absolute amount of SRO present in a single state.
 Here, this will be performed by measuring the divergence between the state of interest and a chemically random solid solution.
 For a state with motif population distribution $P$ this is computed as

-where $P_\t{rss}$ is the motif population density distribution of a chemically random solid solution.
+where $P_\t{rss}$ is the \textit{exact} motif population density distribution of a chemically random solid solution, as derived in ref.~\cite{sheriff2024chemicalmotif}.
 Larger values of $D_\t{sro}$ indicate a greater absolute amount of SRO in the state defined by $P$.

 For annealing simulations, $P$ was evaluated using data from all seven snapshots across each of the 65 independent Monte Carlo runs described in section \ref{meth:3} (i.e., $7 \times 65 \times 4{,}394 = 1{,}999{,}270$ motifs per temperature).
 For TMP simulations, structures were first denoised using a score-based denoising algorithm\autocite{hsu_score-based_2024} for 8 steps.
 This was followed by identification of the crystal structure using the polyhedral template matching (PTM) algorithm with a root-mean-square deviation cutoff of 0.1.
 Only atoms identified as bcc were considered for constructing $P$.
+Minimally distorted motifs were mapped to ideal bcc motif geometry to ensure consistent motif classification.
 In both cases, $P$ was generated by randomly sampling subsets of 1,900,000 motifs to ensure consistency across datasets.